Storage of ceramic caps of beer bottlesOver the years I

 |

-trading ceramic caps I store, sorted by alphabet, in small cabinets
+ceramic caps I store, sorted by alphabet, in small cabinets with

-bought several years ago at Ikea, but no longer are solde by them (Fig.
+were bought several years ago at Ikea, but no longer are solde by

 Initially I

-ceramic cap (Fig. 4).
-I used plywood into which I drilled holes with 22
+of ceramic cap (Fig. 4).
+I used plywood into which I drilled holes

-mm diameter using a specialized driller.
-At the bottom and at the top
+with 22 mm diameter using a specialized driller.
+At the bottom and

 Fig. 5 ![]() |